Correlative study of flavor anomalies and dark matter in the light of scalar leptoquark: Inspection of new physics in decays

 \subsubsection{Branching ratio}

-The top-left panel of Fig. \ref{Observable plots} illustrates the $q^2$ dependence of the branching ratio for the $\Lambda \to \Lambda^* (1520)(\to pK^-)\mu^+\mu^-$ decay, comparing the SM including new physics.
+The top-left panel of Fig. \ref{Observable plots}, illustrates the $q^2$ dependence of the branching ratio for the $\Lambda_b \to \Lambda^* (1520)(\to pK^-)\mu^+\mu^-$ decay, both in the SM as well as including new physics contributions.
 In the presence of NP couplings, the branching ratio is found to be of the order $\mathcal{O}(10^{-9})$.
-The inclusion of the new vector coupling results in a reduction of BR($\Lambda \to \Lambda^* (1520)(\to pK^-)\mu^+\mu^-$), signifying a notable deviation from the SM prediction.
-The bin-wise plots are presented for both the SM and new physics in Fig. \ref{binwise plots}.
+The inclusion of the new vector coupling results in a reduction of BR($\Lambda_b \to \Lambda^* (1520)(\to pK^-)\mu^+\mu^-$), signifying a notable deviation from the SM prediction.
+The bin-wise plots are presented for both the SM and with new physics in Fig. \ref{binwise plots}.